Exhibits – Illinois

-The National Archives has a new exhibit about women’s Suffrage – Rightfully Hers: American Women and the Vote.
+The National Archives has an exhibit about women’s Suffrage – Rightfully Hers: American Women and the Vote.

 The Smithsonian Institution as a whole is highlighting women’s history with their HerStory project.

-The Library of Congress has a new exhibit – Shall Not Be Denied – about the suffrage movement using materials from its collection.
+The Library of Congress has an exhibit – Shall Not Be Denied – about the suffrage movement using materials from its collection.
 See more here – and in the special issue of the Library of Congress magazine in pdf format below.

-The U.S. Senate has a new online exhibit that highlights its own history regarding women’s right to vote.
+The U.S. Senate has an online exhibit that highlights its own history regarding women’s right to vote.